0

 The building on the southern side of the bridge houses the college's administrative offices, whereas the northern building is mostly student accommodation.
 The bridge is always open to members of the college, who can often be seen crossing it.
 The bridge is Grade II listed.

-Text imported from Wikipedia article "Bridge of Sighs (Oxford)" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Bridge of Sighs (Oxford)" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants